Top 10 Biggest Drawbacks of Wireless Headphones

 I've been a wireless headphones user for a few weeks now, and they have their drawbacks.
-That's what this list is gonna tell you.
-If you didn't get that from the title, go to rehab instantly.
+That's what this list is going to explain.

 The Top Ten